simukappu/activity_notification/README.md

 ### Integration with Devise

-`activity_notification` supports to integrate with devise authentication.
+*activity_notification* supports to integrate with devise authentication.

-First, add notification routing as integrated with devise to `config/routes.rb` for the target:
+First, add **:with_devise** option in notification routing to *config/routes.rb* for the target:

 ```ruby
 Rails.application.routes.draw do